Skills Training Projects

 - Accountability and Results 10%

-Proposals can be submitted on-line or by mail.
-The deadline for receipt of proposals (or postmarked) was midnight January 27th, 2020.
-The application package is available on the CAP website under the “Indigenous Skills and Employment Training program” page.
+Proposals can be submitted on-line.
+The deadline for receipt of proposals is midnight February 14, 2022.
+The application is available on the CAP website under the “Indigenous Skills and Employment Training program”.
 One application per organization up to a maximum of $150,000 will be accepted.
-Proposals can be emailed to CAP at: email@example.com, or mailed to firstname.lastname@example.org, or mailed to:
+Proposals can be emailed to CAP at: firstname.lastname@example.org.

-CAP will provide funding to skills training projects based on an annual maximum limit, and confirmation of available funds from the department of Employment Social Development Canada.
+The Congress will provide funding for skills training projects based on an annual maximum limit, and confirmation of available funds from the department of Employment and Social Development Canada.